Kensleemoy/cs430/README.md

     NOTE: the collected data can be found at output/log_leibniz_perf_serial.txt.

+* To run Leibniz's series (i.e. OpenMP, Linux), run:

+    `make clean && make all && sbatch slurm_piLeib_perf.bash`

+    NOTE: the macro 'PERFORMANCE' should be defined as 1 in src/piLeib-openmp.c for timer enabled.

+    NOTE: the macro 'PERFORMANCE' should be defined as 1 in src/piLeib.c for timer enabled.

+    NOTE: the collected data can be found at output/log_leibniz_perf_openmp.txt.

+    NOTE: the collected data can be found at output/log_leibniz_perf_serial.txt.

 * Format of accepted Vector .m files:
 ```c
     %%MatrixMarket matrix array integer general